EUday2003/README/README.md

 # Hi there, I’m Uday 👋

 I am a Electronics Engineer who has completed graduation with a strong focus on VLSI (Very Large Scale Integration) design.
-I am passionate about digital circuit design and ASIC implementation, aiming to grow in the semiconductor industry, especially interested in joining companies like NVIDIA.
+I am passionate about digital circuit design and ASIC implementation, aiming to grow in the semiconductor industry.

 ## About Me
 - Electronics Engineering graduate